orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 This imply that we have a policy to compute such time index (either custom and referring to an attribute of the entity, or using the "latest" time metadata linked to the entity or to an attribute).
-The issue is that if the notification payload sent to QL includes all attributes, also not update ones, QL will "timestamp" all values (also old ones) with that timestamp.
+The issue is that if the notification payload sent to QuantumLeap includes all attributes, also not update ones, QuantumLeap will "timestamp" all values (also old ones) with that timestamp.

 This means that the ability to track a specific value of an attribute in a point in time depends on the actual notification.